slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits."
 -- Michaelangelo*

+> *"A man without a vision for his future always return to his past."
+-- Andrew Tate*

 Dream big.

 If your dreams don’t scare you, they are not big enough.
 A ambitious goal sets the bar so high that even a failure is a success measured by the ordinary.